cdefgah/whatsapp-jpeg-repair/README.md

 Now, let's build the tool from the source code for your Linux operating system.

 1. Install Go language support for Linux: https://golangdocs.com/install-go-linux
-2. Download and unpack zip-file, built for MacOS users as advised above or clone this the repository.
+2. Download and unpack zip-file, built for MacOS users as advised above or clone this repository.
 3. Delete existing `WhatsAppJpegRepair` file, please don't confuse this file with `WhatsAppJpegRepair.go`.
 4. Open terminal in the unzipped application folder, and execute the following command: